 Firefox, the web browser that runs on your device or computer, is your gateway to the internet.
 Your browser will manage a lot of information about the web sites you visit, but that information stays on your device.
 Mozilla, the company that makes Firefox, doesn’t collect it (unless you ask us to).

 - Really, you don’t collect my browsing history?

 Mozilla doesn’t know as much as you’d expect about how people browse the web.
 As a browser maker, that’s actually a big challenge for us.
-That is why we’ve built opt-in tools, such as Firefox Pioneer, which allows interested users to give us insight into their web browsing.
-If you synchronise your browsing history across Firefox installations, we don’t know what that history is - because it’s encrypted by your device.
+That is why we’ve built opt-in tools, which allow interested users to give us insight into their web browsing.
+If you synchronising your browsing history across Firefox installations, we don’t know what that history is — because it’s encrypted by your device.

 - It seems like every company on the web is buying and selling my data.
 You’re probably no different.

 Mozilla doesn’t sell data about you, and we don’t buy data about you.

 - Wait, so how do you make money?

 Mozilla is not your average organisation.
 Founded as a community open source project in 1998, Mozilla is a mission-driven organisation working towards a more healthy internet.
 The majority of Mozilla Corporation’s revenue is from royalties earned through Firefox web browser search partnerships and distribution deals around the world.
 You can learn more about how we make money in our annual financial report.